 - Provide guidance to players and parents interested in college soccer

 The 17U-19U Classic Program is open to boys and girls born in 2003, 2002,and 2001.
 Girls play in the Classic Program in the fall, while boys play in the spring.
 Players are encouraged to play for their respective high schools in the opposite season.

 Director and Coaches

 The 17U-19U Classic Program will be coached by directors of coaching, assistant directors of coaching, or by qualified NSCAA/USSF licensed staff.

 Commitment – Training and Game Events

 The 17U-19U Classic Program is a one season commitment, fall for girls (mid-August to mid-November) and spring boys (end of January to beginning of May).
-Players will practice 2 nights per week.
+Players will practice 3 nights per week (12 sessions/month) for Gold teams and 2 nights plus a 3rd night every other week for Silver teams (10 sessions per month).
 Training days and time slots will vary based on age and coach commitments.

 Games will be played on weekends against other clubs in the area, with the possibility of an occasional weeknight game.
 Players will play in at least 8 games and will participate in two tournaments.
 Travel will vary by team and is dependent on which NCYSA division a team is placed in; teams can be placed in the East, West, or Piedmont division.
 There is a possibility of a tournament being out of state.